presnick/ProgramsInformationPeople/_sources/APIsWithOAuth/RequestsOAuthLib.rst

    There are actually 2 versions of the OAuth Protocol: OAuth 1.0 and 2.0.
 We will not be discussing the difference in depth in this course, but that's the reason you see "OAuth1", for example -- it refers to the version of the set of security rules we're using to ensure that users' accounts are safe!
 These protocols (sets of rules) are not perfect, but how they are risky is also outside the bounds of this course.

 We've written a little bit of code to help you manage the OAuth token exchange so you can get data back from a service that uses the OAuth protocol.
 The program will open up a web browser.
 The person who runs your program (the user) will use that browser window to log in to their account on the external service, in order to authenticate, and essentially say *"it's okay if you, consumer application, use <this specific data being asked for> from my account on your service".* In an online environment, the external service would redirect the user's browser to visit a URL where your code was running.
 But your program is not running behind a web server.
-Some services, like Twitter, provide a workaround for this, but displaying a code in the browser that the user can copy and paste into the terminal window where your program is running.
+Some services, like Twitter, provide a workaround for this by displaying a code in the browser that the user can copy and paste into the terminal window where your program is running.

 The overall process of making a request using ``requests_oauthlib`` is as follows (we'll provide code that does this, to show you how it works):